Bol (film): Plot

 The movie begins with a woman in jail, Zainab, who is about to be hanged.
 A man is talking to her, and telling her to speak up about her story because it will change lives.
-At the president’s office, his assistant brings him a form to sign for an appeal to forgive Zainab’s death sentence.
-He then presents another form which asks for Zainab’s strange request — to call media outlets and the press to the site of her hanging to “record her story” in the case that her appeal is denied.
+At the president's office, his assistant brings him a form to sign for an appeal to forgive Zainab's death sentence.
+He then presents another form which asks for Zainab's strange request — to call media outlets and the press to the site of her hanging to “record her story” in the case that her appeal is denied.
 The president signs it.
 Her five sisters and mother come to see her before she is led to the hanging site.
 They cry together as they hug one last time before Zainab is led away.
 As she is led out, there is a clamouring group of press, taking pictures of her.
-She stands on the hanging site in front of microphones.
+She stands on the hanging site in front of the microphones.
 The commanding officer of the jail tells the press that the cut-off time will be at 4am, and Zainab begins to tell the press her story.
 She grew up with six sisters, a mother, and a father.
 The father always wanted a son so that the son could help with the financial issues of the family; the father does not believe in women being gainfully employed.
 They have an intersex child (khawajah sara in Urdu) named Syed Saifullah Khan, or Saifi.
 The father (Hakim) does not like Saifi since he is intersex.
 Saifi is deeply loved by the rest of his family.
 Zainab is married to a guy who keeps harassing her for not giving birth.
 Hence, she comes back to her father's house.
 Zainab's mother keeps miscarrying and Zainab arranges a tubal ligation for her.
 When Hakim finds out, he becomes very angry.

 One day, Zainab sees Saifi dressed in women's clothes and gets very disturbed.
 Hakim owns a small traditional pharmacy and is approached by a man who asks him to teach the Quran to children since Hakim is a very religious man who has bonds with the mosque.
 Hakim initially refuses because the man, Saqa, is running a brothel.
 Meanwhile, the mosque gives him some money to keep since they believe him to be trustworthy.
 Mustafa, a neighbour, gets Saifi a job at a place where they paint trucks.
 There, Saifi is harassed because others discriminate against him.

 One day, Saifi is raped.
 Another intersex person finds him and takes him home.
 Hakim overhears Saifi telling his mother and Zainab what happened.
 Later on, when everybody is asleep, Hakim suffocates Saifi to death with a plastic bag.
 He bribes a police officer to keep it a secret with two lakh (200,000 rupees or ~$2.5k USD) and is forced to take money out of the masjid funds.
 The masjid asks for the funds, and Hakim does not have enough money.
 He is forced to go to Saqa's house to get it.